-Employees who misuse district-owned computers in any way, including excessive personal use, using computers for personal use during instructional time, using computers to violate any other policy, knowingly or negligently allowing unauthorized access, or using the computers to access or create sexually explicit or pornographic text or graphics, will face disciplinary action, up to and including termination or non-renewal of the employment contract.
+Employees who misuse district-owned technology resources in any way, including excessive personal use, using computers for personal use during instructional time, using computers to violate any other policy, knowingly or negligently allowing unauthorized access, or using the computers to access or create sexually explicit or pornographic text or graphics, will face disciplinary action, up to and including termination or non-renewal of the employment contract.

-Note: This policy is similar to Policy 8.22.
-If you change this policy, review 8.22 at the same time to ensure applicable consistency between the two.

-Legal References: 20 USC 6801 et seq.
-(Children's Internet Protection Act; PL 106-554) 20 USC 6777 47 USC 254(h) A.C.A. § 6-21-107 A.C.A. § 6-21-111
+- Note: This policy is similar to Policy 8.22.
+If you change this policy, review 8.22 at the same time to ensure applicable consistency between the two. - Legal References: 20 USC 6801 et seq.
+(Children's Internet Protection Act; PL 106-554) 20 USC 6777 47 USC 254(h) A.C.A. § 6-21-107 A.C.A. § 6-21-111 A.C.A. § 25-1-128 Commissioner's Memo COM-24-038